Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What is invoice factoring?

-While the factoring process can vary depending on your business’s industry, it typically follows these steps:
+While the factoring process varies depending on your business’s industry, it typically follows these steps:

-- Your business provides goods or services to businesses or government agencies.
+- Your business provides goods or services to other businesses or government agencies.

 - Your business issues invoices to your clients.